 How the OPRA Implant System Works

 The OPRA Implant System consists of seven titanium or titanium-alloy parts that are implanted during two surgeries.
-These parts allow a prosthesis to attach directly to the femur (thigh bone).
+These parts allow a prosthetic leg to attach directly to the femur (thigh bone).

 After the healing is complete, the abutment is attached to the fixture in your second surgery.
-The abutment extends outside the skin to attach to the prosthetic.
+The abutment extends outside the skin to attach to the prosthetic limb.
 Again, your hospital stay will be 1 to 3 days, and you’ll be discharged with appointments in place, including virtual visits for convenience.
-After six months, you will be ready to start rehabilitation with the prosthetic.
+After 6 months, you will be ready to start rehabilitation with the prosthetic leg.